zelrealm/sogamo-ios-library/README.md

 2. iOS 5.0 or later

 # Setup #
-Adding the Mixpanel to your Xcode project is just a few easy steps:
+Adding the Sogamo to your Xcode project is just a few easy steps:

 1. Add the SogamoAPi Framework
 	a.
 Drag and drop the **SogamoAPI.embeddedframework** folder into your project.